TYPO3/Fluid/Documentation/Syntax/ViewHelpers.rst

     >
     </html>

-This is useful for various IDEs and HTML auto-completion.
+This is useful for various IDEs and HTML autocompletion.
 The :html:`<html>` element itself will not be rendered if the attribute :html:`data-namespace-typo3-fluid="true"` is specified.

-The namespace is built using the fixed `http://typo3.org/ns` prefix followed by the vendor name, package name and the fixed `ViewHelpers` suffix.
+The namespace is built using the fixed `http://typo3.org/ns/` prefix followed by the vendor name, package name, and the fixed `ViewHelpers` suffix.

 ..  important::
-    Do not use `https://typo3.org` (HTTPS instead of HTTP).
-Fluid would not be able to detect this namespace to convert it to PHP class name prefixes.
+    Do not use `https://typo3.org/` (HTTPS instead of HTTP).
+Fluid would not be able to detect this namespace to convert it to the PHP class name prefixes.
     Remember: This is a unique XML namespace, it does not need to contain a valid URI.

-curly braces syntax
+Curly braces syntax
 -------------------

 ..  code-block:: xml

     {namespace blog=MyVendor\BlogExample\ViewHelpers}

-Each of the rows will result in a blank line.
-Multiple import statements can go into a single or multiple lines.
+Any line that uses the curly braces syntax results in a blank line.
+Multiple statements can be on either one line or across multiple lines.